rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 ### Exercise 1 - Use Azure Key Vault to manage Virtual Machine identities

+Task 1 - Create a Key Vault<br>
+Step 1:  Credentials are located on the Resources drop down<br>

-Task 1 - Create a Windows Virtual Machine with Azure AD login enabled<br>
+Task 2 - Create a Windows Virtual Machine<br>
+Step 2: Type Windows 11 - Press Enter > Select the Window 11 Box > choose Windows 11 Enterprise, version 22H2 from the menu that opens <br>
-Use the following setting on the Basic tab<br>
+Step 3: Use the following setting on the Basic tab<br>
-Resource group;  myDemoRG<br>
-Virtual machine name:  myVM3<br>
-Availability options:  No infrastructure redundancy required<br>
-Image:  Windows Server 2019 Datacenter – Gen 1<br>
-Username:  demouser<br>
-Password:  demo@pass123<br>

-On the Management tab, check the box to Login with Azure AD under the Azure AD section.<br>
-Make sure System assigned managed identity under the Identity section is checked.
-This action should happen automatically once you enable Login with Azure AD.<br>

-Task 2 - Create a Key Vault<br>
-Step 6:  May need to add your initials to the Key vault name<br>
+Step 3: You may have to select all sizes first to pick the D2s_v3<br>
+Step 3: Confirm you have a license <br>

-Task 5 - Access data with Key Vault secret with PowerShell<br>
+Task 5 - Access data with Key Vault secret with PowerShell <br>
-Step 2: returns unable to resolve the name.
-Open a PowerShell Prompt.
-Use IP config to determine the computer’s IP address.
-Replace the address in the CMDLET with the IP address<br>
+Step 1: After logging in > Select Next > Select Accept <br>
+Steps 2 - 6:  Rum PowerShell in the RDP session <br>

 # NOTE:  At the end of module, remove all policies.
 Delete all the resources created in the module